1963 South Vietnamese coup d'état: Background

-Diệm's road to political power began in June 1954, when former emperor Bảo Đại, serving as Head of State, appointed him Prime Minister of the State of Vietnam in recognition of his strong anti-communist and anti-colonialist stance.
+Diệm's road to political power began on 16 June 1954, when former emperor Bảo Đại, serving as Head of State, appointed him Prime Minister of the State of Vietnam in recognition of his strong anti-communist and anti-colonialist stance.
+He accepted the position of Prime Minister because on June 4th, France had recognized the complete independence of the State of Vietnam.

-The two, however, became embroiled in a power struggle.
+The two, however, became embroiled in a power struggle after Vietnam was divided in July.
 The issue was brought to a head when Diệm scheduled a referendum for October 1955, which was rigged by his brother Nhu, and proclaimed himself the President of the newly created Republic of Vietnam.
 He proceeded to strengthen his autocratic and nepotistic rule over the country.
 A rubber-stamp legislature wrote a constitution that gave Diệm the power to create laws by decree and arbitrarily give himself emergency powers.
 Dissidents, both communist and nationalist, were jailed and executed in the thousands, and elections were routinely rigged.
 Opposition candidates were threatened with being charged for conspiring with the North Vietnamese People's Army of Vietnam, which carried the death penalty, and in many areas, large numbers of Army of the Republic of Vietnam (ARVN) troops were sent to stuff ballot boxes.
 Diệm kept the control of the nation firmly within the hands of his family, and promotions in the ARVN were given on the basis of loyalty rather than merit.
 Two unsuccessful attempts were made to depose Diệm; in 1960, a paratrooper revolt was quashed after Diệm stalled for negotiations to buy time for loyalists to put down the coup attempt, while a 1962 palace bombing by two Republic of Vietnam Air Force (RVNAF) pilots failed to kill him.

 By 1963, many but not the majority of Buddhists in South Vietnam had grown resentful of Diệm's perceived favoritism toward Catholics.
 Allegedly, public servants had been promoted on the basis of religious preference, and government contracts, land, and business favors were preferentially given to Catholics.
 The Catholic Church was the largest landowner in the country, and its holdings were exempt from land reform (i.e., appropriation).
 In the countryside, Catholics were de facto exempt from performing corvée labor.
 In 1957, Diệm dedicated the nation to the Virgin Mary.